 Question: True or False: once a missile has been fired at you it's locked on to hit you and no way that banking hard would evade an incoming missile, unless you use countermeasures of flare and or chaff?

 Answer: False.
 Missiles are fast, but they are not as agile as most fighter jets.
-One of the problems the first Sidewinder missiles encountered was that the Korean MiG-15's could simply out turn them.
+One of the problems the first Sidewinder missiles encountered was that the Korean MiG-15's could simply out turn them (which is explained as the purpose of Top Gun in the movie).
 Missiles have gotten better, but so have the planes.
 In close quarter combat, like shown in this movie, fighters could potentially turn away from a missile.

 Question: Why does the air traffic controller call Maverick "Ghostrider"?
 Surely that isn't his call sign?